drreynolds/smuhpc-workshop/source/session_5.rst

 Enabling Debugging Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In most compilers (include GNU and PGI), you can enable debugging information through adding the ``-g`` compiler flag.
+In most compilers (including GNU and PGI), you can enable debugging information through adding the ``-g`` compiler flag.
 Add this flag to the compilation commands in the ``Makefile`` for the target ``driver2.exe``, and then compile the executable (``make